Anarchist companionship: General principles and practices

 The companions also helped each other carry out actions.
 For example, Sante Geronimo Caserio, an Italian companion who did not speak a word of French, arrived in Lyon with the plan to assassinate Sadi Carnot, who was responsible for major repressions against the anarchist movement.
-Unfamiliar with the city, he met some companions and was placed along Carnot's route—at the precise location where the assassination could take place.
+Unfamiliar with the city, he met some companions and was placed along Carnot's route, at the precise location where the assassination could take place.
 Bouhey considers this a likely example of mutual aid among companions, even between militants from different countries who did not speak the same language.

 Louise Michel, a famous French companion, 1880.

 The companionship system could be used for terrorism, as in this case, but the actions carried out by companions were highly diverse.
 They included political propaganda, organizing public readings for illiterate militants or those seeking education, and holding public meetings to promote their cause.
-Companions could also coordinate public disturbances or engage in individual reclamation—stealing property from bourgeois targets to redistribute it.
+Companions could also coordinate public disturbances or engage in individual reclamation, stealing property from bourgeois targets to redistribute it.
 For instance, Louise Michel was accused of organizing, alongside her companions, the looting of Parisian bakeries in 1883.
 She allegedly used these networks to meet and encourage other anarchists to help her incite a popular uprising, aiming to seize bakeries in protest against the high price of bread.

 Finally, companions were generally well integrated into the social struggles of their time, to which they attached great importance.
 However, their stance toward the workers' movement was ambiguous, as they saw strikes, political parties, and even unions as, at best, useless.
 Nevertheless, they believed they had to take part in these struggles despite their reservations, and companions sometimes supported broader non-anarchist causes.

 Despite these duties, companions could be tolerant toward one another and their practical compromises with capitalism.
 In that regard, Faure wrote:

+Of course, the concessions they make to the bourgeois environment, to capitalist society, and too often to legality, are not presented by anarchists as acts of 'anarchist realization'; they acknowledge them for what they are: individual expedients, necessary evils.
+They do not take them seriously.
+It does not matter whether the anarchist companion has agreed to work for an employer, to enter into a legal marriage, or to write for a newspaper that complies with legal deposit requirements, the essential thing is that they fight relentlessly against the capitalist system, openly practice free love, and write whatever they think.